ManeFunction/romlm/README.md

 There is an example how to separate and work with your Japanese library, if you need it.
 But it also can be a great example of **romlm** capabilities for you to learn.
-Emulation Station have a separate folders for Japanese libraries (at least for 3 the whales of retro gaming: NES, SNES and Genesis) as well as for homebrew, so it's good to separate them first, if you are interested in them.
-So, here is the way:
+Emulation Station have a separate folders for Japanese libraries (at least for the 3 whales of retro gaming: NES, SNES and Genesis) as well as for homebrew, so it's good to separate them first, if you are interested in them.
+Here is the way:
-1) `-i ./your-roms -s a -f Japan -e USA,EN` command first to separate non-en Japanese releases (they ends up in !Japan folder).
+1) `-i ./your-roms -s a -f Japan -e USA,EN` command first to separate non-en Japanese releases (they ends up in `!Japan` folder).
 Alternatively, you can use `-s f` if your collection do not have a lot of homebrew and pirates, and you do not need to sort them in (A-Z) folders.
 1) Put all sorted folders (A-Z) from `your-roms` folder to `your-roms/sorted` for example, to be able to treat them separately later.